OskinB/School-App/README.md

 # The School App
 I wanted to learn and test Vue.js, so I re-did a part of an older project which is a platform for teachers and students.
-It was a fun project, and I would love to continue it using Vue.js and create a complete project.
+It was a fun project, and I would love to continue it using Vue.js and create a complete project.<br>
+Check out the project live with Netlify: https://school-app.netlify.app/#/login
 > Mobile and desktop view.

 ## Project setup